Why Come With Us?

 THE DESCHUTES RIVER SALMON FLY HATCH This is the most explosive dry fly fishing of the year.
 The draw is the size of the bugs and the willingness of even the wiliest fish to crush dry flies on the surface.
 Salmon flies begin to make their migration from water to land about the same time as the golden stones and the yellow stones, it’s a bug smorgasbord.
 As the Salmon fly hatch fades off the river comes alive with caddis and mayflies and trout fishing remains consistent into the summer.

-Jet Boat – For those with a desire to get off the beaten path, we offer multi-day camp trips Heritage Landing.
-For those who haven’t been below Mack’s Canyon, this is a bucket list trip!
-We are often the only anglers on the river and the camps are fantastic.
-We cover 25 miles of the wild and scenic Deschutes River Canyon.
-This section of river is best accessed by a jet boat at river mile zero, Heritage Landing.
+Jet Boat – For those with a desire to get off the beaten path, we offer overnight camp trips from Heritage Landing.
+For those who haven’t been below Mack’s Canyon trout fishing, you need too!
+Fewer anglers better fish!
+The lower 25 miles of river is best accessed by a jet boat at river mile zero, Heritage Landing.
 This is the most difficult section of the river to access with multiple class three rapids in the lower ten miles.
-Camp is set a fixed location with a heavy emphasis on location.
-For those of you who have been to Steelhead Camp, the accommodations are the same; roomy tents with cots and pads, a luxurious dining tent and you will be fed very well, maybe too well!
-This is a very exclusive trip often accompanied without any human interaction except your guide.
+Our “All Out” Camp is set a fixed location with a heavy emphasis on location.
+For those of you who have been to Steelhead Camp, the accommodations are the same; roomy tents with cots and pads, a luxurious dining tent and really good food!
+There is also a “basic” version which is a down and dirty single overnight get after it kind of trip for the budget conscious.
+These are exclusive trips often accompanied without any human interaction except your guide.
 The trout found in the lower 24 miles are plentiful and get very little angling pressure.